 So far, we have talked about the SIMPLE and SCALE-OUT aspects of Objects.
 Let’s focus on SECURE now.
 More and more IT organizations are having to store an enormous amount of logs for years to ensure compliance.
 More often than not, Splunk is the tool of choice for them.
 The challenge the ever growing log-storage requirement poses is where to store the growing data set (so scale is important) and how to store it in a cost effective manner (price).

 To address these challenges, Splunk has introduced the Splunk SmartStore architecture.
 SmartStore enables Splunk customers to use object storage for their data retention requirements.
 Splunk can talk to an S3-compatible object store natively.
-This is where Nutanix Objects fits in.
-It has been certified by Splunk as a SmartStore partner.
+This is where Nutanix Objects fits in as Objects is ready to run Splunk SmartStore.
 Nutanix Objects provides a massively scalable, easy to use, cloud-integrated and secure object store solution at an object store price point.

 As a customer if you have Splunk running in your environment, please reach out to us on how we can help you transition to SmartStore.